eoinkelly/ember-runloop-handbook/README.md

 It is possible and likely that any event listeners you add manually will run _before_ Ember runs.
 Examples:

-* You add a handler to a node deeper in the DOM tree
+* You add a listener to a node deeper in the DOM tree
-* You add a handler to the capturing phase.
+* You add a listener to the capturing phase.

 This is a bad thing because Ember assumes that it has complete control over whatever portion of DOM you have given it.
 It will happily create and remove nodes within there and won't care if you had event listeners attached.

 At best you won't get the intended result of the listener and at worst you get the joy of _zombie event listeners_ creating chaos in your nice clean DOM.
-Anybody who has built a Backbone app without Marionnette knows this joy.
+(I see a few looks of painful recognition from the Backbone devs here)

-You might be thinking that you are unlikely to want to add your own listeners but this is exactly what will happen if you try to integrate any third party JS code with your Ember app e.g. a jQuery plugin.
+You might be thinking that you are unlikely to want to add your own listeners but this is exactly what will happen if you try to integrate any third party Javascript code with your Ember app e.g. a jQuery plugin.

-So we have a problem: How can we manually add event listeners to the DOM without clashing with Ember?
+So we have a problem: How can we add event listeners to the DOM without clashing with Ember?

-Spoiler alert: The Runloop is part of the solution here but before we understand how we need to lay some more groudwork.
+Spoiler alert: The Runloop is part of the solution here but before we understand how, we need to lay some more groudwork.

 ### Problem: Uncoordinated work

-So the pattern of how Ember works is have periods of intense activity in response to some event and then go back to being idle until the next event happens.
+The pattern of how Javascript, therefore Ember, works is periods of intense activity in response to some event and then going back to being idle until the next event happens.
 Lets dig a little deeper into these periods of intense activity.

-We already know that the first code to get run in reponse to an event is the handler function that Ember registered with the browser.
+We already know that the first code to get run in reponse to an event is the listener function that Ember registered with the browser.
 What happens after that?
 Lets consider an imaginary example of how a simpler, _no Runloop_ Ember might respond: